 NB: The Archbishop, on behalf of Francis, endorsed the draft “verbatim.”
 Keep this in mind as we go about exploring just what this entails.

-At one point, Archbishop Auza even provided the U.N. with some expert advice on how best to sell the SDG to those who as yet remain unmotivated to support the effort.
+At one point, Archbishop Auza even provided the U.N. with some expert advice on how best to sell the Sustainable Development Goals to those who as yet remain unmotivated to support the effort.

 No doubt drawing upon his firsthand knowledge of the way in which the Vatican plays on the emotions of its audience and employs propaganda to deliver its own messages, the Archbishop said: